IdeaCore/Titanium-Parse-Module-PreReleases/README.md

 Latest Updates:
+- Version 3.0Pre0.4: Fixed Linker Error for PFFiles and GeoPoints.
+Also fixed an error that wouldn't let you compile for simulator under some cases
 - Version 3.0Pre0.31: Fixed Push Notifications for iOS Unsubscribe From Channel
 - Version 3.0Pre0.3: Fixed iOS Module not compiling with Titanium 2.0.
 Refactored Facebook Utils Code.